turbot/steampipe-plugin-alicloud/docs/tables/alicloud_vpc_ssl_vpn_client_cert.md

 # Table: alicloud_vpc_ssl_vpn_client_cert

-An SSL VPN certificate is a server digital certificate that signed both the server certificate and the user certificate to ensure the data security.
+An SSL VPN client certificate is a digital certificate that is used by a SSL VPN client to authenticate and securely connect to an SSL VPN.

 ## Examples